History of Frutiger Aero

 (2001-2005) Beginning

-At the start of the new millennium, thanks to better hardware, computer user interfaces were becoming more elaborate than ever before.
-On March 24, 2001, Apple released Mac OS X 10 with a new user interface called "Aqua", which made heavy use of reflection effects and translucency.
+To start off, I will explain how Frutiger Areo developed.
+At the start of the new millennium.
+Thanks to the progress of technology, operating system manufacturers could experiment with better, more innovative user interfaces that would make using computers easier and more pleasing than ever before.
+The first example of this is when on March 24, 2001 Apple released Mac OS X 10 with a new user interface called Aqua, which made heavy use of reflection effects and translucency.

 As indicated by its name, it was based on the theme of water.
 Its first appearance in a commercial product was in July 2000 with the release of iMovie 2.
-Aqua is considered as a precursor to Frutiger Aero, as it has also been categorized as part of the Y2K Futurism era.
+A very innovative interface at the time, it would inspire other manufacturers such as Microsoft to pursue similar-looking interfaces.

-Another precursor to Frutiger Aero is the Windows XP default wallpaper "Bliss", a green hill with a bright blue sky that almost feels dream-like.
+Every copy would ship with the Bliss wallpaper by default, a green hill with a bright blue sky that almost feels dream-like.
 It was photographed by Charles O'Rear in a vineyard in Sonoma County, California.
+The widespread use of Windows XP with Bliss in the years to come would contribute heavily to popularizing the use of abstract nature and greenery in tech, advertisements, photos, posters, etc.

-The Windows Aero visual style made its first appearance in 2005 in Windows Vista build 5048, replacing the previous Luna theme used in Windows XP.
-Also worth noting, Windows XP Media Center Edition 2005 also featured an interface closely resembling Aero.
-This is when the Frutiger Aero aesthetic really started.
+The year 2005 is when Frutiger Aero truly started developing as an aesthetic of its own, detached from Y2K.
+Notably with the creation of the Windows Aero visual style in Windows Vista build 5048 by Microsoft, replacing the previous Luna theme used in Windows XP.
+The Windows XP Media Center Edition 2005 also featured an interface closely resembling Aero.

 Here's a few words on Windows Vista build 5048 and the use of Aero: